Skip to content

 1. Switch the filesystem to the RW-mode:

-2. Setup IPMI account in file /etc/kvmd/ipmipasswd.
+2. Set up IPMI account in file /etc/kvmd/ipmipasswd (see the comment inside it).

-3. Enable kvmd-ipmi daemon:
+3. Enable the kvmd-ipmi daemon:

-# systemctl enable --now kvmd-ipmi
+[root@pikvm ~]# systemctl enable --now kvmd-ipmi

 4. Switch the filesystem back to the RO: